Kris-of-God/Networking_Projects/DHCP (Dynamic Host Configuration Protocol) Setup/README.md

 - VLANs are working
 - Inter-VLAN routing is working

-DHCP was successfully configured to automatically assign IP addresses to devices in different VLANs.
+DHCP was successfully configured to automatically assign IP addresses to devices across different VLANs.
 Devices were able to communicate across VLANs using inter-VLAN routing.

 ## Screenshots
 Screenshots included in this project: